bbishwokarma/AspNet.Mvc.ReturnUrl/README.md

 # AspNetMvcReturnUrl
-Attributes in Asp .Net MVC to handle return path and return actions
+### Attributes in Asp .Net MVC to handle return url and return actions

 Let's say we have filtered list in "Index" view of StudentsController.
 Now, when the user edits one of the student and comes back to the "Index" view, then the user expects to see the filtered students again, so that he/she doesn't have to apply the filters again.